 Spend a Saturday or Sunday visiting a convent or monastery.
 Many religious orders are accustomed to welcoming day guests.
 Call ahead to see if a community can give tours of where they live or if they would have time to interact with you and your children while you are there.
-If possible, try to plan your visit at a time where you could see the community in prayer.
+Try to plan your visit at a time where you could see the community in prayer.
 Not sure if there are religious near where you live?
-Visit your diocesan website to see if they have local religious communities posted or view a map of men’s and women’s religious orders here.
+Visit your diocesan website to see if they have local religious orders posted or view a map of religious orders here.

 6. Watch videos or movies about religious life together.